sganesa2/batchnormalized-mlp/README.md

 --

-**Building an fully-connected neural net but with a few additional hacks like:**<br> - BatchNormalization and Kaiming init applied at weights initialization:)
+**Building an fully-connected neural net but with a few additional hacks like:**<br> - BatchNormalization layers and additionally Kaiming init, which is applied at weights initialization:)